 Means to express, determine measure the quantity of something that can be measured. | This means to be entitled to a particular benefit by fulfilling a certain condition or need. |

-A physical quantity that can be measured. | Cannot be measured. |
+A physical quantity that can be measured. | It Cannot be measured. |

-Can be a numerical statement | Is a kind of a True or False statement.
-Can either be qualified or disqualified. |
+Can be a numerical statement | It is a kind of a True or False statement.
+It can either be qualified or disqualified. |

-Although Quantification and Qualification sound similar, they aren’t the same mainly in terms of meanings.
+Although Quantification and Qualification sound similar, they aren’t the same, mainly in terms of meanings.

 The word qualification indicates the terms and conditions which qualify something, it can be a limitation or any type of modification.
 Whereas, the word quantification is an act of quantifying.

-Same as the words qualify and quantify, quantitative and qualitative are also two words with similar spellings and pronunciation but aren’t the same both are different mainly in terms of their meanings.
+Same as the words qualify and quantify, quantitative and qualitative are also two words with similar spellings and pronunciation but aren’t the same.
+Both are different mainly in terms of their meanings.

 The word quantitative means, measuring or measuring by the quantity of something rather than its quality.
 Whereas, the word means, measuring or measuring by the quality of something rather than its quantity.